 Cumin and cloves and coriander, oh my!
-These are just a vfew of the zesty elements that kick up this grilled (or baked!) salmon, which are full of Moroccan flavors and spice.
-We just adore this recipe, courtesy of the Bristol Bay Regional Seafood Development Association, in collaboration with Kai Raymond, a commercial fisherman who has fished Bristol Bay with his family since he was 13.
+These are just a vfew of the zesty elements that kick up this grilled (or baked!) salmon, which are full of Moroccan spices and flavors.
+We just adore this salmon recipe, courtesy of the Bristol Bay Regional Seafood Development Association, in collaboration with Kai Raymond, a commercial fisherman who has fished Bristol Bay with his family since he was 13.

 Moroccan Grilled Sockeye Salmon